TiagoPortilho/Senac-auction-house/README.md

 This project is part of the TDS Senac course activities and aims to apply software versioning concepts using git and GitHub.
 Using an auction house context

-### Tecnologias Utilizadas:
+### Technologies Used:

-Linguagem: Java
+language: Java
-Banco de Dados: MySQL
+Database: MySQL